jalapeno/SRv6_dCloud_Lab/lab_5/lab_5-guide.md

     ./deploy.sh
     ```

-The new processors will have created the following new collections in the ArangoDB graphDB, feel free to explore them in the ArangoDB UI, or move on to the next section.
+The new processors will have created the following new collections in the Arango graphDB, feel free to explore them in the ArangoDB UI, or move on to the next section.

 - *`igpv4_graph`*: a model of the ipv4 IGP topology including SRv6 SID data
 - *`igpv6_graph`*: a model of the ipv6 IGP topology including SRv6 SID data